khatabaied/security-aware-tcp-server/README.md

 This project helped strengthen my understanding of how network applications communicate over TCP.
 I practiced building a server that can handle multiple clients, designing a structured protocol, tracking client sessions, logging activity, and debugging client-server communication issues.

+## Copyright

+© 2026 Khatab Aied.
+All rights reserved.

+This repository is shared publicly for portfolio and educational viewing purposes only.
+Do not copy, redistribute, or submit this work as your own.